swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 Sometimes some inconsistency in the cached .build directory and what Swift expects, will result in build failures.

 This usually manifests as weird build failures such as linker errors like 'undefined reference to ...'.
-Other times there are no helpful error logs, or the error logs point to something that should no longer exists.
+Other times there are no helpful error logs, or the error logs point to something that should no longer exist.

 Thankfully this won't be frequent and theoretically shouldn't happen at all.
 It's also easy to work around.